dannyandreev/dannyandreev/README.md

 - 👀 I’m interested in transitioning from a hardware robotics engineer to a software developer and project manager.
 - 🌱 I’m currently learning fullstack development.
 - 💞️ I’m looking to collaborate on some electronics projects.
-- 📫 Reach me at andreev.danny@gmail.com.
+- 📫 Reach me at andreev.danny@gmail.com or see my linkedin at www.linkedin.com/in/daniil-andreev-720074103/

 <!---
 dannyandreev/dannyandreev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.